Ten Things I Will Miss About Southern California

 Ten things I certainly will NOT miss about Los Angeles:

-(10) Summers so hot that you can't go outside
+(10) Summers so hot that you can't go outside on some days

 (9) Getting 150 miles per gas tank because of stop-and-go traffic